mevansam/openstack-cookbook/README.md

 required to run a nested hypervisor.
 You will need at a minimimum 7GB of memory available on the host to launch the stack and more if you want to scale it out.
 This template can be used purely to test an HA OpenStack configuration and scale out via the
 StackBuilder plugin, but it is not very useful beyond that.

-> To use this template you need to have docker installed on the host so that the container images can be built.

 #### Troubleshooting